 The NST services agreement was amended in January 2015 pursuant to which NST, LLC assigned all interests, rights, duties and obligations under the NST services agreement to NST Consulting, LLC, a wholly owned subsidiary of NST, LLC.
 Mr. Tullman is also the manager of NST Consulting, LLC.
-The NST services agreement was further amended in August 2015, November 2015 and January 2016 to adjust the amount of services we are obligated to provide to NST Consulting, LLC and the amount of services NST Consulting, LLC is obligated to provide to us.
+The NST services agreement was further amended in August 2015,

+November 2015, January 2016 and December 2016 to adjust the amount of services we are obligated to provide to NST Consulting, LLC and the amount of services NST Consulting, LLC is obligated to provide to us.

-Under the terms of the NST services agreement, as amended, NST Consulting, LLC provides us with the part-time services of some NST Consulting, LLC employees and we are obligated to pay NST Consulting, LLC a monthly service fee of \$39,800, including benefits-related expenses.
+Under the terms of the NST services agreement, as amended, NST Consulting, LLC provides us with the part-time services of some NST Consulting, LLC employees and we are obligated to pay NST Consulting, LLC a monthly service fee of \$41,625, including benefits-related expenses.
 In addition, we have agreed to indemnify NST Consulting, LLC and its officers, employees and directors against all losses (i) arising out of, due to or in connection with the provision of services under the NST services agreement, subject to specified exceptions, and (ii) resulting from our or our affiliates' gross negligence or intentional misconduct.
-The NST services agreement may be terminated by either party upon 30 days' written notice
+The NST services agreement may be terminated by either party upon 30 days' written notice.

-In addition, through NST Consulting, LLC, we provide the part-time services of some of our executive officers and employees to Ralexar Therapeutics, Inc., a company under common control with us, and NST Consulting, LLC reimburses us for the services of these executive officers and employees to Ralexar Therapeutics, Inc. Specifically, NST Consulting, LLC reimburses us for 10% of the salaries of each of Mr. Powala and Dr. Shanler, plus 25% of the reimbursed amount to cover these executive officers' benefits related expenses.
-The total personnel reimbursements from NST Consulting, LLC equal an aggregate payment of \$10,675 per month.
-Our directors and executive officers in the aggregate own approximately 21% of Ralexar Therapeutics, Inc.
+In addition, through NST Consulting, LLC, we provided the part-time services of some of our executive officers and employees to Ralexar, a company under common control with us, and NST Consulting, LLC reimburses us for the services of these executive officers and employees to Ralexar.
+Specifically, NST Consulting, LLC reimbursed us for 10% of the salaries of each of Mr. Powala and Dr. Shanler, plus 25% of the reimbursed amount to cover these executive officers' benefits related expenses during 2016.
+The total personnel reimbursements from NST Consulting, LLC equaled an aggregate payment of \$9,425 per month during 2016.
+Effective as of January 1, 2017, NST Consulting, LLC no longer reimburses us for salaries and expenses related to Mr. Powala and Dr. Shanler.
+Our directors and executive officers in the aggregate own approximately 20% of Ralexar.

-For the year ended December 31, 2015, the reimbursements to us from NST Consulting, LLC aggregated \$552,913, and the reimbursements from us to NST Consulting, LLC aggregated \$506,133.
+For the year ended December 31, 2016, the reimbursements to us from NST Consulting, LLC aggregated \$152,892, and the reimbursements from us to NST Consulting, LLC aggregated \$568,647.